-Enhancement of joint research centers for further globalization
+Enhancement of joint research centers for further globalization ompanies Stude

 The faculty strives to enhance joint research centers that cover a broad spectrum of knowledge in pure and applied sciences on a global scale.
 For example, it decided to open an international research laboratory named the Japanese-French Laboratory for Semiconductor Physics and Technology (IRL J-FAST), contributed to the establishment of the Advanced Research Infrastructure for Materials and Nanotechnology (ARIM), and carried out preparations for the launch of the R&D Center for Zero CO2 Emission with Functional Materials (Director: Takehiro Kondo).
-At the same time, the faculty has a high academic reputation, as attested to by many academic awards granted to its faculty members, including the Commendation for Science and Technology (Kazuhiko Hara, Associate Professor) and the Young Scientists' Award from the Minister of Education, Culture, Sports, Science and Technology (Takuya Hashimoto, Assistant Professor).
+At the same time, the faculty has a high academic reputation, as attested to by many academic awards granted to its faculty members, including the Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science and Technology (Kazuhiko Hara, Associate Professor) and the Young Scientists' Award from the Minister of Education, Culture, Sports, Science and Technology (Takuya Hashimoto, Assistant Professor).